wonambi-python/wonambi/docs/source/gui/notes.rst

 .. image:: images/notes_14_mark_event.png

-Events belong to the channel on which they were marked, and appear as a darker colour on that channel (this might not show up in the above image).
-The colours themselves are automatically generated from the event type label text.
+Events belong to the channel on which they were marked, and appear as a darker colour on that channel.
+The colours themselves are automatically generated from the event label text.

 By default, the events are also highlighted on all other channels in a lighter colour.
 You can disable this option by toggling ``View`` -> ``Full-length markers``.